samuelLovesPie/verm_releases/samuelhook_features.md

 # Criminality

+[Aim settings]
+  * Silent aim (With fov size, fov sides, fov transparency, aim hitbox, etc.)
+  * Wallbang (Shoots through 1-2 walls, not through the whole map)
+  * Auto shoot (Kind of scuffed)

 [Combat]
-  * Silent Aim (Fov, Show fov, Fov Color, & Hitpart Customization)
-  * Killaura
-  * Auto finish
-  * Infinite block
-  * Pepperspray aura
-  * Custom hitsound (bonk, rust, skeet, bag, baimware)
-  * Wallbang
-  * Triggerbot
-  * Custom models (for guns only)
-  * Whitelist friends (if they're your friend the silent aim wont target them)
-  * Hitbox expander

-[Misc]
-  * Noclip (only works through smaller walls, i dont recommend buying just for this)
-  * Infinite jump
-  * Annoy near players (must have a gun equipped)
-  * Auto tool pickup
-  * Auto pickup
-  * Auto lockpick
-  * Keep loot (only if you're not in combat, resetting, etc.)
-  * No fall damage
-  * No ragdoll
-  * Loop lock (so people can't break the door)
-  * Break near doors (requires weapon in ur hand that can break doors)
-  * Knock near doors
-  * Antidown
-  * Lag players
-  * Instant break safe
-  * Auto refill
-  * Anti barbwire
-  * Autobuy lockpicks (makes it easier to farm - you must be near a dealer)
-  * Spin around (makes u spin in circles kinda like antiaim)

-[Gun Mods]
-  * No Recoil
-  * Instant aim
-  * Instant equip
-  * No bullet drop
-  * Spread amount (lets you choose custom spread amount)
-  * Custom firemode
-  * Auto revolver
-  * Custom burst amount (max is 5, sometimes doesn't fire all 5)
+  * Killaura (With range options)
+  * Auto finish (Auto stomps the player for you)
+  * Infinite block (Blocks infinitely when near players)
+  * Triggerbot (Automatically fires at your target)
+  * Pepperspray aura (Hits player with pepperspray infinitely)
+  * Whitelist friends (For all combat related features)
+  * Hitbox expander (Makes it easier to hit your opponent, w/ Hitbox amount)

+[Gun modifications]
+  * No recoil (Gun has recoil that you set within the menu)
+  * No spread (Gun has spread that you set within the menu)
+  * Instant aim (ADS instantly)
+  * Auto revolver (So you don't have to tick the revolver, it'll just shoot)
+  * Instant equip (Instantly equips your weapon)
+  * Bullet Color (Gun has custom bullet color)
+  * No bullet drop (Removes the drop on your gun)

+[Character]
+  * Walkspeed (With walkspeed amount)
+  * Jumppower (With jumppower amount)
+  * Field of view (With field of view amount)
+  * Anti fire (Stops you from continuing to burn after you step out of the fire)
+  * Fullbright (Brightens everything within the game so you can see)
+  * Infinite stamina (Lets you run as long as you want/Hit as long as you want)
+  * No smoke (Removes smokes whenever thrown)
+  * No flash (Removes the flash effects whenever flashed)
+  * No jump cooldown (Removes the jump cooldown within the game)
+  * Always swim (Kind of a fun feature, just lets you swim around as much as you want)

+[Character v2]
+  * Antidrown (Makes it so you can't be drowned)
+  * Admin detector (Kicks you upon the join of an admin)
+  * No camera shake (Removes the camera shake from the game)
+  * Antihead (Makes it so your head isn't visible to others)
+  * Auto tool (Equips the tool that is relevant only for farming, so if ur near register it pulls out fist, and if ur near safe is pulls out lockpick)
+  * No blood screen (Removes the blood effect after you've taken damage)
+  * Noclip (Makes it so you go through walls)
+  * No slowdown (Never be slowed down)
+  * Infinite jump (Lets you jump as much as you desire)
+  * Keep loot (Saves your loot - only out of combat)
+  * No ragdoll (Removes the ragdolling from the game)
+  * No fall damage (Removes fall damage from the game)
+  * Spin around (Lets you spin around like a beyblade)
+  * Auto respawn (Auto respawns you after death)

 [Visuals]
-  * Players (box, name, tracers, etc.)
+  * Esp (Show boxes, names, tracers, distance, highlight, etc.)
+  * Esp objects (ATMs, safes, scraps, & dealers)
-  * Shell color (modifies the color of the shell that comes out of the gun)
+  * Shell color (Lets you select the color of your shell)
-  * Bullet color (modifies the color of the bullets)
+  * Bullet hole color (Lets you select the color you want your bullet holes to be)
-  * Game ESP (scrap, safe, dealer, atm)

-[Player]
-  * Walkspeed
-  * Jump power
-  * Field of view
-  * Antifire (works whenever you step out of the fire, gets rid of the fire damage)
-  * Fullbright
-  * Infinite stamina
-  * No smoke
-  * No flash
-  * No jump cooldown
-  * Anti drown
-  * Admin detector
-  * No camera shake
+  * Esp distance (So the objects aren't cluttering the player esp)

+[Chat settings]
+  * Kill say (Says something upon killing someone - only in standard)
+  * Bypass easy (Lets you say 'Ez' in the chat without being tagged)
+  * Toggle chat (Lets you see messages people are saying in the chat)

+[Miscellaneous]
+  * Auto pickup (Picks up money near you & scrap near you)
-  * Auto tool
+  * Auto tool pickup (Picks up near tools)
-  * No blood screen
-  * Antihead
-  * Always swim
-  * No slowdown (this is for most game functions that slow u down)

-[Chat Stuff]
-  * Kill Say
-  * Bypass ez
-  * Toggle Chat
+  * Annoy near players (Makes annoying sound whenever gun is equipped that annoys players near u)
+  * Loop lock (Continues to lock the door near you)
+  * Break near door (Breaks down door near you)
+  * Knock near door (Knocks on the door near you)
+  * Auto lockpick (Unlocks the door/safe near you instantly - with a lockpick equipped)
+  * Auto break safe (Break safe/register near you - for safes u need crowbar)
+  * Auto repair/refill (Auto repairs your armor and auto refills your gun - when near dealer)
+  * Custom hitsound (Lets you select the hitsound you want - or you can enter one)
+  * Anti barbwire (Doesn't let the barbwire do damage to you)
+  * Autobuy lockpicks (Auto buys lockpicks when near dealer - bypasses the limit of 4)
+  * Unlock near door (Unlocks the door near you)

 [Teleportation]
   * Dealer